 There are two activities in the checklist.
 The first is for the patient and the family to discuss the role of the family member in a visit.
 For example, does the patient want the family member to leave the exam room so they have time alone with the provider?
 Do they want the family member to just listen, or listen and take notes, or to help them remind them of their questions?
 Do they want the family member to help them understand what the provider said?

 Then the second part of the checklist relates to the patient and the family separately, identifying their concerns about the patient’s health to discuss with the doctor.
 They think separately about this, then talk together about what they want to get out of the visit.
 This is a strategy to improve the productivity of what we know are short and often unproductive visits, where patients tend to be more passive, older adults in particular.

 How would you advise complex care programs to get started with family caregiver engagement?

-This is an area where there is not a large body of evidence or best practices, where there are well-developed interventions with implementation guides and protocols that can easily be rolled out.
+A: This is an area where there is not a large body of evidence or best practices, where there are well-developed interventions with implementation guides and protocols that can easily be rolled out.
 The strategies are also multi-faceted, so there is not really a single one-size-fits-all approach.